alphagov/pay-publicauth/README.md

 ## API Keys

-One of the responsabilities of this service is to issue Api keys so integrators can request operations throught the Public API.
+One of the responsabilities of this service is to issue API keys so integrators can request operations through the Public API.
 An API Key is composed by: Token + HMAC (Token, Signature).

 _Tokens_ are randomly generated values and these values are stored in the database (hashed) identifying a single accountID.